Quantum-Accelerators/quacc/docs/src/user/basics.md

 print(result)
 ```

-Here, we have imported the `relax_job` recipe from `quacc.recipes.tblite`.
+Here, we have imported the `.tblite.core.relax_job` recipe.
 Most recipes have several optional keyword arguments that you can specify.
 In this example, the `method="GFN2-xTB"` keyword indicates that we want to use the GFN2-xTB method, which also happened to be the default value.

 ## A Pair of Serial Calculations